ZauchnerP/gmoTree/cran-comments.md

-# Version 1.4.0
+# Version 1.4.1

-No comments.
+Updated citation files and corrected some tests.
+No changes in the functions.

 # Version 1.3.1